-B.A., Union College, Kentucky M.B.A., University of the Virgin Islands
+B.A., Union College, Kentucky

-ALICEA V. JOSEPH, Financial Aid Specialist II (Albert A. Sheen Campus)
+M.B.A., University of the Virgin Islands

-A.A., B.A.
-University of the Virgin Islands M.A.E., University of the Virgin Islands
+ALICEA V. JOSEPH, Financial Aid Specialist II (Albert A. Sheen Campus) A.A., B.A., M.A.E., University of the Virgin Islands

 ELIZABETH KADISON, Research Specialist I - Center for Marine and Environmental Studies (STT Campus)